Experimental demonstration of input-output indefiniteness in a single quantum device: Bipartite witnesses of input-output indefiniteness

+We now show that the game described in the main text is a weak witness, but not a strong one.

-The quantum game introduced in the main text from Ref. \cite{chiribella2022quantum} can be viewed as a (weak) witness of input-output indefiniteness.
-The strategies of the game can be described by bipartite supermaps which have two slots (corresponding to systems $A_{\rm I} \otimes A_{\rm O}$ and $B_{\rm I} \otimes B_{\rm O}$) and one qubit output $C_{\rm O}$.
+First, let us cast the game in the form of a witness.
+The possible strategies are described by bipartite supermaps which have two slots (corresponding to systems $A_{\rm I}A_{\rm O}$ and $B_{\rm I}B_{\rm O}$) and one qubit output $C_{\rm O}$ (compared to the general framework in the previous subsection, here we are taking the input system $C_{\rm I}$ to be trivial).
 The strategy is carried out by placing the two gates $U$ and $V$ in the slots and then measuring the output qubit $C_{\rm O}$ in Fourier basis $\{ |\pm\> \}$ which gives the outcome that $(U, V)$ belongs to

 or

 Let $S$ be the Choi operator of the strategy.
 If the gates $(U, V) \in \set G_+$, then the probability of winning is

 If the gates $(U, V) \in \set G_-$, then the probability of winning is